 While dinners were cancelled during the pandemic, we continued to provide information about resources for families through email.
 We also received a grant to provide cookbooks for budget-friendly meals and ingredients for one of the meals for 66 families.

 Wilde Lake Interfaith Library

-The library has a collection of more than 4000 items, mostly books but with some videos and audiobooks, available for patrons of both SJERC and SJU to borrow at no charge.
-The library has a large collection of books on religion, prayer, scripture, and theology, as well as family life, self-care, society/social justice, history, biography, and fiction.
+The library has a collection of more than 4000 items available to borrow at no charge.
+The library has a large collection of books on religion, prayer, scripture, and theology.
+Additionally, it has books on family life, self-care, society/social justice, history, biography, and fiction.
 The children’s section includes both religious and non-religious topics for all ages.
-The library has a small but growing collection of books in Spanish.
-The video collection includes DVD recordings of parish events, such as the Conversation Project talks provided by the Gift of Peace Ministry.
+The library has a small but growing collection of books in Spanish as well.
+The video collection includes recordings of parish events, such as the Conversation Project talks provided by the Gift of Peace Ministry.

 The library displays feature items for church seasons including Lent and Advent, and more general topics such as Black History Month in February, Women’s History Month in March, and the Season of Creation.
 Occasionally, the library holds special events, such as a children’s book reading, or a book discussion group.
-For the last couple of years, we have participated in the “One Maryland, One Book” program that supports community and conversation in Maryland by selecting a topical book and preparing discussion guides and other material.
-Parishioners can arrange for the donation of a new book to the library in honor of or in memory of a loved one.
+For the last few years, we have participated in the “One Maryland, One Book” program which supports community and conversation by selecting a topical book and preparing discussion guides and other material.
+Parishioners can donate a new book to the library in honor of or in memory of a loved one.

-Volunteers from both churches (SJERC and SJU) work together on all aspects of running the library, which is normally open on Sunday mornings from 9:00am to 12:30pm.
+Volunteers from SJERC and SJU work together on all aspects of running the library, which is normally open on Sunday mornings from 9:00am to 12:30pm.

 Please note: The Archdiocese of Baltimore requires all parish volunteers to be VIRTUS certified.
-This can all be done online, or by arrangement with the parish office.
+Please contact the parish office for details.